Khloe Kardashian Is Reportedly Planning To Go ‘All-Out’ For True Thompson’s Post-Quarantine Birthday Party

 Happy birthday my sweet TuTu!!
 You are all of my unforgettable memories of the past few years, the precious magical moments of the present and the promise of a happy future.
 You are literally my entire world!
 I can’t believe you are TWO!!
 You make my life complete and I can’t wait to have forever with you!!!
 Until the end of time; I love you my sweet girl.
 PS This new face she’s making makes me so happy!

 Kardashian and True have been social distancing at home since early March.
-The Good American CEO reportedly began to take serious action once more and more NBA players began to be infected with the virus.
-After learning that several players caught the novel virus, the association decided to suspend the rest of the games for the season.
-While the season being suspended reportedly made Kardashian worry more, it did come with a positive tradeoff.
-Thompson has been able to spend more time with Kardashian and True since he no longer has to be in Cleveland for work.
+The Good American CEO reportedly began to take serious action once more and more NBA players began to be infected with the novel coronavirus.
+After learning that several players came down with COVID-19, the league decided to suspend the 2019-20 season indefinitely.
+While this supposedly made Kardashian worry more, it did come with a positive tradeoff.
+Thompson, who plays for the Cleveland Cavaliers, has been able to spend more time with his ex and his daughter since he no longer has to be in Cleveland for work.

-Kardashian gave birth to True in April 2018.
-Last year, Kardashian had an elaborate birthday party for her daughter’s first birthday.
-According to PopSugar, the lavish event was filled pastel florals, heart-shaped balloons and toy unicorns all over Kardashian’s home.
+Kardashian gave birth to True in April 2018, and last year, she had an elaborate party for her daughter’s first birthday.
+According to PopSugar, the lavish event was filled with pastel florals, heart-shaped balloons, and toy unicorns all over Kardashian’s home.
 The party was filled with a plethora of guests, including Kardashian’s sisters Kim and Kourtney.
 Thompson was also in attendance, which made headlines shortly after the party.
 At the time, Thompson and Kardashian were estranged after he allegedly cheated on her with Jordyn Woods.

-Although she will have to wait to celebrate True with a public party, Kardashian is reportedly making sure True stays connected with her family.
-She reportedly frequently accepts FaceTime requests from she and True’s loved ones.
+Although she will have to wait to celebrate with a public party, Kardashian is making sure True stays connected with her family.
+She reportedly accepts FaceTime requests from her and True’s loved ones on a frequent basis.